DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 There are some other settings in roles/os_keystone/defaults/main.yml, they can be overridden to fine-tune the service.

-To configre OpenID-connect federation, a manual step is required for installing the libapache2-mod-auth-openidc package.
-Since this package is not supplied in Ubuntu Trusty, it has to be downloaded and enabled in Apache manually.
-After these steps are done, the config options for keystone are:
+To configre OpenID-connect federation, a manual step is required for installing the libapache2-mod-auth-openidc package on Ubuntu Trusty.
+This package is included in Ubuntu Xenial.

+The config options for keystone to enable OIDC are:

 ::

-  keystone_federation_oidc: False              # Change it to True to enable OpenID-connect federation
+  keystone_federation_oidc: False              # Change it to True to enable OpenID-connect federation.

   keystone_OIDCProviderMetadataURL:            # Set the Metadata URL or the three options below for the
-  keystone_OIDCProviderIssuer:                 # OIDC provider
+  keystone_OIDCProviderIssuer:                 # OIDC provider.
   keystone_OIDCProviderAuthorizationEndpoint:
   keystone_OIDCProviderJwksUri:

-  keystone_OIDCClientID:                       # Client ID expected by the OIDC provider
+  keystone_OIDCClientID:                       # Client ID expected by the OIDC provider.
-  keystone_OIDCClientSecret:                   # Client secret expected by the OIDC provider
+  keystone_OIDCClientSecret:                   # Client secret expected by the OIDC provider.
-  keystone_OIDCCryptoPassphrase:               # A passphrase
+  keystone_OIDCCryptoPassphrase:               # A passphrase.

-  keystone_OIDCSSLValidateServer: True         # To check the certificat of the OIDC provider
+  keystone_OIDCSSLValidateServer: True         # To check the certificate of the OIDC provider.

+The final step is to create a JSON file for the identity provider mapping, and upload it to keystone.
+Horizon has a GUI uploading/editing this file.
+Please see the Keystone docs about the format of the JSON.

 Swift
 -----